jeremykenedy/laralogin/readme.md

 Laravel 5.1 with Laravel Scaffolding **User** and **Administrator Authentication**.
 Laralogin is an instance of Laravel 5.1 with user/admin **authentication** and **management**.
 This is a build out of [Laravel 5.1 Authentication Documentation](http://laravel.com/docs/5.1/authentication).
-There is a semantic build by design to only have the necessary components.
+This is a **semantic** build by design to only have the necessary components.
 Basic Routing and blade template structure is used in this example.
 This is an example to be used as a baseline for [Laravel 5.1 user authentication](http://laravel.com/docs/5.1/authentication).

 ## Installation/Quick Project Setup